Zielon/INSTA-pytorch/README.md

 </h4>

 This repository is based on [torch-ngp](https://github.com/ashawkey/torch-ngp) and implements most of the C++ version.
-**Please note that the speed of training, rendering, and the quality are not exactly the same like in the case of the [paper version](https://github.com/Zielon/INSTA) of INSTA.
+**Please note that this is not 1:1 port of C++ version and some features are missing thus the speed of training, rendering, and the quality are not exactly the same like in the case of the [paper version](https://github.com/Zielon/INSTA) of INSTA.
 Therefore, for any comparisons please use the C++ version.**

 ### Installation